FOSS-Supremacy/OpenLiberty/README.md

 - Once ready, send a pull request (if you are adding commits on the PR branch, mark it as draft status)
 - Send the link of your pull requests on the "Pull Requests" channel/room on [Discord](https://discord.gg/tk6Vnxv9Qt) or [Matrix](https://matrix.to/#/!vIwqjDewTZpciZqhEp:matrix.org?via=matrix.org).
 - We don't accept C# code
+- New assets needs to be licensed as Creative Commons

 ## Donate